OlivierBroekman/herringbone/README.md

 You can now use the environment with `import herringbone`.

 ### Demo
-A demon file on how to use the package can be found in `.ipynb` and `.py` format can be found in the main repo.
+A demo file on how to use the package can be found in [demo.ipynb](demo.ipynb).

 A more detailed explanation of each algorithm can be found [here](docs/algorithms.md).